-For families approved to move to a new unit within the MHA's jurisdiction, the MHA will issue a new voucher within 10 business days of the MHA's written approval to move.
-No briefing is required for these families.
+For families approved to move to a new unit within the MHA's jurisdiction, the MHA will issue a new voucher after the family have attended a transfer briefing.
+These briefings are conducted once a month.
 The MHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
 If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and the MHA approves.
 Otherwise, the family will lose its assistance.